Quantum computing with trapped ions: a beginner's guide: Multiple-qubit gates

 \section{Multiple-qubit gates}

 For a $N$-qubit system, the state vector space (Hilbert space) is a tensor product of $N$ single-qubit spaces.
 For example, a general 2-qubit system can be in a superposition of $\ket{00},\,\ket{01},\ket{10},\,\ket{11}$ vectors.
+The notation $\ket{ab}$ here means the tensor product of the two one-qubit states $\ket{a}\otimes \ket{b}$, where $\ket{a}$ is the state of qubit 1 and $\ket{b}$ is the state of qubit 2.
 The gates acting on an N-qubit system are consequently $2^N\times 2^N$ unitary matrices generated from tensor products of 1-qubit gates.
 For $N=2$, an important family of gates is represented by the \textit{controlled gates}: according to the state of a \textit{control} qubit, a controlled gate performs a specific action on a \textit{target} qubit.
-One of the simplest examples is the $CNOT$, or controlled-$NOT$, acting on a pair $\ket{c}\ket{t}$ where the first qubit represents the control and the second the target: \begin{itemize} \item If the control qubit is in the $\ket{0}$ state, $CNOT$ does nothing on the target; \item If the control qubit is in the $\ket{1}$ state, $CNOT$ applies $\sigma_x$ on the target. \end{itemize} The usefulness of this gate lies in the fact that the action of an arbitrary N-qubit gate can be mimicked with arbitrary accuracy using only 1-qubit rotations $R_{\hat n}(\theta)$ and $CNOT$ gates \cite{QChistory:7}.
+One of the simplest examples is the $CNOT$, or controlled-$NOT$, acting on a pair $\ket{c}\ket{t}$ where the first qubit represents the control and the second the target: \begin{itemize} \item If the control qubit $\ket{c}$ is in the $\ket{0}$ state, $CNOT$ does nothing on the target $\ket{t}$; \item If the control qubit $\ket{c}$ is in the $\ket{1}$ state, $CNOT$ applies $\sigma_x$ on the target $\ket{t}$. \end{itemize} The usefulness of this gate lies in the fact that the action of an arbitrary N-qubit gate can be mimicked with arbitrary accuracy using only 1-qubit rotations $R_{\hat n}(\theta)$ and $CNOT$ gates \cite{QChistory:7}.
 For this reason, if we can manipulate a physical qubit to perform these two operations, we can in principle perform any other complicated gates.